-In the ’70’s Nick managed or owned several Equipment dealerships including several John Deere CP dealerships where his duties included organizing and participating in auctions which included trade-in, off-lease and repossessed equipment through various Auctioneers.
+In the ’70’s Nick managed or owned several Equipment dealerships including 2 John Deere CP Dealerships where his duties included organizing and participating in auctions which included trade-in, off-lease and repossessed equipment through various Auctioneers.

 Not all auctioneers are cut from the same cloth.
-Don’t take chances with a Real Estate Agent who has suddenly added the title “Auctioneer” on their business card — who couldn’t tell you the difference between a jack hammer and a jack-in-the-box — or an Elementary School Teacher who conducts one sale a month on the side.
+Don’t take chances with an outfit has suddenly added the title “Auctioneer” on their business card — who couldn’t tell you the difference between a jack hammer and a jack-in-the-box — or a part time salesperson who conducts one sale a month on the side.

 Contact us today for a no-charge, no-obligation consultation.